Claws Out: How to Address Your Cat’s Biting Habits

 If you’ve recently moved, changed their routine, added new people or animals into the home, or experienced any other significant change in environment, these could all be contributing factors.

-Feline medical issues such as pain and illness also need to be considered when trying to understand what may be driving your pet’s behavior.
+Feline medical issues, such as pain and illness, also need to be considered when trying to understand what may be driving your pet’s behavior.
 If this is the case, it can cause a cat to become irritable and bite out of frustration.
-It is important to take your cat to the vet to make sure there are no medical issues contributing to the behavior.
+It is important to take your cat to the vet to make sure no medical issues are contributing to the behavior.

 Angry Cat Bites Woman